zumasys/docs/site/jbase/record-locking/locking-models/README.md

 **Tags:**
 <badge text='5.7.10+' vertical='middle' />

-Following changes to jBASE from release 5.7.10 upwards, a number of record locking enhancements were made.
+Following changes to jBASE from release 5.7.10 onwards, a number of record locking enhancements were made.
 In summary these enhancements are:

 - New locking persistence model suited for D3 environments
 - New locking persistence model suited for non-persistent applications, for example REST applications